Pioneer packs

 Day 1:

-From Tørring you have a 2-hour sail to "Verdens Ende", which is a landing place without toilets, with tables/benches and a bird tower.
-Then you have 1 hour's sailing with many bends to Åle.
-The first part of the trip between Tørring and Åle is the most winding part of Gudenåen.
-You sail through a large flat wetland with reed forests and many tributary streams.
-At the Åle Teltplads there are toilets and tables/benches, and it's a great place to take a break.
+From Tørring you have 2 hours of sailing to "Verdens Ende" (World's End), which is a landing site without a toilet, with picnic tables and a bird tower.
+Then you have 1 hour of sailing with many turns to Åle.
+The first part of the trip between Tørring and Åle is the most winding part of the Gudenåen river.
+You sail through a large flat wetland area with reed beds and many tributaries.
+At Åle Teltplads there is a toilet and picnic table, and it is an obvious place to take a break.

 After a good hour, you'll reach Åstedbro Teltplads where you'll find a toilet, tables/benches and the Åstedbro Grill - here you'll set up camp for the night. .